-The following core focus areas have been identified as strengths and priorities of healthy aging research at UBC.
-We anticipate the focus areas and themes evolving as we continue to consult with the UBC community and welcome input and discussion from all as we build the program.
+The following research themes have been identified as strengths and priorities of healthy aging research at UBC.
+We anticipate the themes and focus areas evolving as we continue to consult with the UBC community and welcome input and discussion from all as we build the program.

 Crosscutting Approaches and Frameworks